Mandaluyong: Economy

+Aerial view of the eastern part of Mandaluyong.

+Mandaluyong has the fourth-highest per capita GDP of the country at (US$11,700).

 The city is home to a number of shopping centers, entertainment hubs, commercial establishments, high-rise offices, residential condominiums and hotels.
 The city is one of the important business and financial areas in the metropolis.

 Commercial activities

-Various buildings in the southern part of Mandaluyong.

 Like other cities in Metro Manila, Mandaluyong has its own share of commercial strips and a central business district.

 The former commercial area, consisting mostly of banks, offices and service establishments, stretch along public transport routes thereby serving both local consumers and passers-by from the neighboring localities.

 Major commercial strips of the city include the stretch of Boni Avenue, Shaw Boulevard, Libertad-Sierra Madre area, Kalentong, San Francisco, part of Felix Martinez Lorenzo or F. Martinez Ave, Sgt.
 Bumatay towards Barangka Drive and Pinatubo towards EDSA.
 Mandaluyong's central business district is concentrated on the EDSA-Shaw-Pioneer area; it includes the Greenfield District development.